Laino-Mods/true-survival/README.md

 getting a fracture upon taking fall damage.

 Players will heal naturally outside combat, at the cost of depleting their hunger and thirst gauges more quickly.
-This effect is greatly accelerated while sheltered and reduced while bleeding.
+This effect is greatly accelerated while sheltered and disabled while bleeding.

 Changes to the Base Game
 ------------------------